 Slow fashion brands have historically been seen as untrendy and a little hippy dippy, but in the past decade, all of that has changed.
 Nearly every leading fashion retailer has come out with a product line made from recycled materials, or introduced a resale component to their existing strategy.
 The future is green.
 From Adidas’ recycled plastic sneakers to Saks Off 5th’s partnership with Rent the Runway, brands have had to become strategic about introducing circularity in a way that resonates with their unique customer base.

 But slow clothes don’t have to be quite as slow.
-Surefront’s product lifecycle management solution can help suppliers and retailers gain complete supply chain visibility.
+Surefront’s unified product collaboration platform can help suppliers and retailers gain complete supply chain visibility.
 Surefront supports sustainability tracking in 2 ways:

-- Production partners, facilities, and factories: Surefront’s retail PLM can be used to track whether vendors and factories are up to date with certifications, whether vendors and factories meet additional sustainability and ethics criteria, and to set up a factory onboarding questionnaire.
-Use Surefront’s PLM to track and communicate about any branch of your supply chain –– It’s highly configurable and evolves with industry regulations!
+- Production partners, facilities, and factories: Surefront’s retail product lifecycle management (PLM), product information management (PIM), and customer relationship management (CRM) tools work together to create growth and ROI for retail teams.
+Surefront can be used to track whether vendors and factories are up to date with certifications, whether vendors and factories meet additional sustainability and ethics criteria, and to set up a factory onboarding questionnaire.
+Use Surefront’s robust set of tools to track and communicate about any branch of your supply chain –– It’s highly configurable and evolves with industry regulations!

 - Individual testing and certification of products or production materials: Use Surefront to track whether items meet specific sustainability and testing criteria –– such as SEC requirements, LEED certification data, etc. Produce customized reports on findings and facilitate the testing process by setting up stages within new product workflows.
 With complete visibility, you can ensure factories send materials to specific testers and that the products being manufactured meet sustainability criteria.
 You can also assign, track, annotate and share sustainability testing data.

 Faster and more affordable slow fashion isn’t a pipe dream.
-Through the strategic use of Surefront’s cutting edge product lifecycle management software, slow clothes can be almost as relevant and cheap as their fast fashion counterparts.
+Through the strategic use of Surefront’s unified product lifecycle management, product information management, and customer relationship management tools, slow clothes can be almost as relevant and cheap as their fast fashion counterparts.
 So prospective customers can finally afford to make purchases they can feel good about.
 Slow clothes have never been such a sexy proposition.
+Learn everything you need to know about how to prepare your business for impending SEC regulations in our latest guide from Surefront!

 You May Also Like